 13. First Aid Kit

 Safety first!
 You know how mom and dad INSIST that you buy travel insurance, even though you never actually use it?
 Well a travel first aid kit is kind of the same thing.
-Sure, it iwon;t get you a date on a Friday night, but it is helpful when you’re… trapped down a well (where’s Lassie)!
+Sure, it won’t get you a date on a Friday night, but it’s helpful when you’re… trapped down a well (where’s Lassie)!

 Kidding!
 It’s much more likely that you’ll get a blister and need a band-aid.
-So not usually end of the world stuff but a travel first aid kit is one of those things that you should always pack because while you probably won’t use it, if you need it and don’t have it, you’ll regret it.
-Like Big Time.
+So not usually end of the world stuff but a travel first aid kit is one of those things that you should always pack because even though you probably won’t use it, if you need it and don’t have it, you’ll regret it.

 OMG!
 Cutest Passport Holder Ever Right?
 I mean, it doesn’t even look like a passport and document holder.
 It just looks like a super awesome and super cute little clutch that you can bring with you for a hot night out on the town.

 Yup an awesome clutch that just happens to hold your phone and have RFID blocking capabilities (Superhero much?
 LoL) It also comes in a variety of colors, has a removable strap, and costs less than $20.

 Talk About Winning at Travel Life London.

-15. Packing Cubes
+16. Packing Cubes

 Back in the day I never really used packing cubes.
 I just thought they were for obsessive-compulsive weirdos who had nothing better to do than obsess about their upcoming trip to London.

 Until I tried them and Realized that I could Never Again Live Without Them!
 Not only do packing cubes help organize your carry on, so that you can easily and efficiently find everything you need, but they give you more space by compressing your London travel essentials into a smaller size, allowing you to pack more.

 One of Those London Packing Essentials I Can’t Leave Home Without.